TatoMEstuardo/Xbox-is-Better/index.md

 Xbox is better!

-Xbox offers you games that can be played on the PS4.
+Xbox offers you games that can't be played on the PS4.

 Xbox controllers feels more commfortable in your hands.